 Good suppliers will be able to give advice and support on this.

 Record keeping in medicines management is a critical safety area for care homes.
-The current high level of medicines errors is in care homes affects the half a million people in England.
+The current high level of medicines errors is in care homes affect half a million people in England.

 In time, electronic systems will become the norm for medicines management in care homes.

 Given the considerations over choice and implementation of systems, eMAR can overcome problems of legibility, transcribing, and access to records and information in a way which is not possible with paper systems.

 In years to come it is likely that, just as most G.P.’s would not want to return to paper systems, care homes will come to see electronic systems in the same way.
 The main beneficiary of this will be the residents in terms of improved safety.

 This, in turn, will benefit care home staff who will no longer be involved in the risky business of sorting out, transcribing and chasing paper records.
 Care home providers will also benefit through decreased indirect costs associated with more efficient and safer processes.

 Reference: Alldred P, Barber N, Buckle P et al (2009) Care home use of medicines study (CHUMS): Medication errors in nursing and residential care homes – prevalence, consequences, causes and solutions.
 Report to the Patient Safety Research Portfolio.
 Department of Health, London.